getify/Functional-Light-JS/manuscript/ch8.md

 Recursion is when a function recursively calls itself.
 Heh.
 A recursive definition for recursion.
 Get it!?

 Direct recursion is a function that makes at least one call to itself, and it keeps dispatching to itself until it satisifies a base condition.
 Multiple recursion (like binary recursion) is when a function calls itself multiple times.
-Mutual recursion is when a two or more functions recursively loop by *mutually* calling each other.
+Mutual recursion is when two or more functions recursively loop by *mutually* calling each other.

 The upside of recursion is that it's more declarative and thus typically more readable.
 The downside is usually performance, but more memory constraints even than execution speed.